Pediatric Brain Tumor Program

 Le Bonheur is home to one of the nation's largest pediatric surgical brain tumor programs.

-Our program is a partnership between several organizations – Le Bonheur Children’s Hospital, Semmes Murphey Neurologic and Spine Institute, University of Tennessee Health Science Center and St. Jude Children’s Research Hospital.
+Our program is a partnership between several organizations – Le Bonheur Children’s Hospital, Semmes Murphey Clinic, PC, University of Tennessee Health Science Center and St. Jude Children’s Research Hospital.

 At Le Bonheur, your child’s multidisciplinary team will include physicians representing radiology, neuropsychology, neuropathology and neuroendocrinology, plus specially trained nurses, rehabilitation specialists, pharmacists, nutritionists and audiologists.
 Through this collaboration, the team determines the best treatment plan for each child.